-Resource Policy and Management
+Resource Policy and Management (Social Science and Humanities)

-Students study resource-producing regions' cultures and learn how to communicate with people from diverse cultural backgrounds and different value systems.
+Students study the cultures and circumstances of resource-producing regions and learn how to communicate with people from diverse cultural backgrounds and value systems.
 They deepen their knowledge of economics, policy, and law relating to resource development.

-Earth Resource Science
+■ Earth Resource Science(Science and Technology)

 This field of study is focused on the dynamics of earth history.
-Students study and research the formation and distribution-systems of the earth's underground resources (such as economic-minerals and petroleum) throughout the 4.6 billion years of the earth's history.
+Students study and research the formation and distribution systems of underground resources in the world such as economic minerals and petroleum resources through the analysis of 4.6 billion years of Earth History.

-Earth Resource Engineering and Environmental Science
+Earth Resource Engineering and Environmental Science (Science and Technology)

-Students are given a comprehensive overview of resource development and the global environment, from resource exploration, development, and production methods, to refining and recycling technologies and environmental conservation.
+Students are given a comprehensive overview of resource development in the global environment in terms of resource exploration, development, and production methods using, refining and recycling technologies and environmental conservation.